achowdh2/Machine-Learning-Algorithms/README.md

+These are my ML projects.
+They cover creating pipelines, hyperparameter tuning, and measuring the performance of a model.
 These files originated as a Python script in a Jupyter Notebook.
 They were then exported to LaTeX (.tex format), refined for structure and readability, and finally compiled into a PDF for a cleaner, more pleasant presentation.